-It’s become voguish in Silicon Valley to use the word “storytelling” to talk about marketing communication, written communication generally, and even just communication period.
-I can roll with this to an extent, but for the most part I find this trend obfuscating and unhelpful: most communication is non-verbal, and most verbal and written communication does not involve narrative.
+It’s become voguish in Silicon Valley to use the word “storytelling” to talk about marketing communication, written communication generally, and even communication full stop.
+This trend is unhelpful: most verbal and written communication does not involve narrative.
 Most communication in fact takes place outside of language.
 Storytelling has its place, but it’s not the full story.

 Effective business writing (in general)

 Stephen Pinker’s The Sense of Style: The Thinking Person’s Guide to Writing in the 21st Century is a tidy synopsis of many other classic style manuals, with some neuroscientific explanations for how and why concision, clarity, transition, and grammar matter.

 In Quiet Leadership, David Rock also uses neuroscience to argue that effective, intentional communication is always specific, succinct, and generous (meaning, filled with warm human feeling).

-When I am distilling an organization’s core positioning and messaging, I often use the following copywriting filters: “clear, relevant, different, better.”
+When I am distilling an organization’s core positioning and messaging, I often use the four copywriting filters: “clear, relevant, different, and better.”

-Business writers can use each of these editing tools to streamline their writing, and usually in the process, their thinking.
+Business writers can use these editing tools, and the ones below, to streamline their writing and, usually in the process, their thinking.

 - How to Be A Better Writer, Gareth Branwyn